horenbergerb/horenbergerb.github.io/_posts/2024-12-11-world-map-exploration.md

 # Map of Aldreon

 <div class="p5js-sketch" id="simple-example-holder">
-    <script type="text/javascript" src="/scripts/2024-12-11-world-map-exploration/sketch_window.js"></script>
+    <script type="module" src="/scripts/2024-12-11-world-map-exploration/sketch_window.js"></script>
 </div>

 THIS IS JUST A BETA TEST.

 # How to use it

-You're "exploring" a world by traveling between destinations.
+Explore the world by traveling to different destinations and reading the lore.

 Click on nodes to travel to them.
 This will show you a summary of the location.
 You can expand the summary for a detailed description.
 New nodes become visible once you visit one of their neigbhors.

-Clicking on the "Region" or "Subregion" buttons will let you select regions/subregions.
+Zooming out will let you select broad regions/subregions.
 You can learn more about the general area.
 This provides context for some of the destinations within.

-The "World" button just gives you general lore about the continent.

-"Home" closes any information windows and returns you to default position.
+"Home" returns you to default position and provides information about the world as a whole.

 # About this demo